Learn more about how you can have stronger, healthier hair.

 We use natural Di-hydro-testosterone blockers that can reduce the rate of hair loss.
 Di-hydro-testosterone (DHT) is a chemical messenger found in our body that sends messages to follicle cells in our hair roots telling them to “STOP PRODUCTION”.
 If this message is continually repeated these hair cells will stop participating in growing hair.

 Our natural DHT blockers are drug free and are found in our Kankho range of products.
-We also recommend taking Anagen Plus capsules that contain the extract of Saw Palmetto, another alternative natural way to decrease DHT in hair roots and assist hair growth.
+We also recommend taking Pro-Anagen capsules that contain the extract of Saw Palmetto, another alternative natural way to decrease DHT in hair roots and assist hair growth.

 We recommend natural topical blockers including vitamin B6, zinc and azelaic acid.